cmu-sei/crucible/docs/blueprint/index.md

 #### Exercise View

-Whereas the Events tab is for MSEL Owners and Content Developers to add, edit, and delete MSEL events, the Exercise View tab is meant to be used to allow participants to access MSEL events on-the-fly in a read-only format.
-This will allow the trackiing of current and future events to be executed during an exercise.
+Whereas the Events tab is for MSEL Owners and Content Developers to add, edit, and delete MSEL events, the Exercise View tab is meant to be used to allow participants access to MSEL events on-the-fly in a read-only format.
+This will allow the tracking of current and future events to be executed during an exercise.

 ![Blueprint Exercise View OE](../assets/img/blueprintExerciseView-v2.png)